-25 Oct Build a Twitter bot posting data alerts
+25 Oct How to build a Twitter bot posting data alerts

 In this post I am going to show you how easy is to build a data workflow capable of sending alerts on Twitter, all integrated in one solution.